The Personal Case for Using Skill-Based Treatment

 In this compelling post, the author shares a personal perspective on the efficacy of skill-based treatment, shedding light on the transformative impact it can have in the realm of behavior services.

 Picture this scenario: You’re hosting a dinner party with your family, including your three young children, along with friends and their families.
 Everyone’s having a wonderful time—the kids are sitting at the table, following directions, and eating nicely.
-Then suddenly your 3-year-old daughter melts down.
-She clearly doesn’t want to eat what’s served or sit at the table.
-She starts crying and screaming, refuses to stay in her chair, and wants to sit in your lap.
-Remember, you’re a behavior analyst—you’re supposed to know what to do!
-Put that behavior on extinction; don’t ignore the child, but ignore the challenging behavior.
-Ignore the crying until it stops, then address what they want after they follow at least one direction.
-Your friends, being behavior analysts themselves, understand.
-They can handle a crying child.
-After all, this is what you do for a living!
+Then suddenly, your 3-year-old daughter melts down.
+She refuses to eat what’s served, doesn’t want to stay at the table, and starts crying and screaming.
+She wants to sit in your lap.

 So that’s exactly what I did.
 I ignored my daughter’s crying until she stopped and followed my directions to sit in her chair.
 Then I reinforced that behavior by letting her sit in my lap while she ate.
-This is what I recommend, right?
-Isn’t this what I’ve recommended to parents countless times?
-Isn’t this what I believed was right?
-In theory, the challenging behavior would decrease over time, and she’d learn to ask nicely for things instead of crying.
-Right?
+This is the method I’ve recommended so many times, right?
+Theoretically, her challenging behavior should decrease over time, and she would learn to ask nicely for things instead of crying.
 But if this was the right approach, why did I feel so terrible?
 Why did it haunt me that night, the next day, and even two days later?
 Why did I feel compelled to apologize to my friends—not for my daughter’s behavior, but for my own?

 So what did I do at home for my daughter?

 You might wonder why I’m sharing this personal story.
 Why expose my doubts about my parenting abilities, clinical recommendations, and skills as a behavior analyst?
-I believe it’s vital to recognize that everyone grows through experience, training, and time—both as parents and professionals.
-This story shows that behavior analysts are human too.
+Because growth is essential.
+We evolve through experience, training, and time—both as parents and professionals.
+This story is a reminder that behavior analysts are human too.
 We face the same parenting challenges as everyone else, and we don’t always get it right.
-But we can learn, grow, and adapt our approaches, both at home and in our practice.
+But we can learn, adapt, and improve.

 Contact Graham Behavior Services about ABA therapy or our Purposeful Parenting program if you are experiencing challenges with your children.